 This excerpt has been adapted from 1918 Pandemic: Reconstructing How the Flu Raged Then Flattened in Gloucester, Massachusetts when 183 Died in 6 weeks, HERE by Catherine Ryan.
 Mini posts like this one highlight select weeks during the outbreak as serialized quick reads about this Gloucester history.

 LABOR DAY WEEKEND 1918 GLOUCESTER, MASS.

 World War I guaranteed that the end of summer of 1918 wasn’t carefree and innocent.
 Still, the traditional Labor Day weekend in Gloucester, Massachusetts, was a big one with residents and visitors traveling to-and-fro thanks to its long established destination reputation.
 Families hosted guests from in state and out of state.
 Pleasure boats and fishing boats set out and returned.
-Art fans were encouraged to Rocky Neck studios and the Gallery on the Moors exhibition before the season closed.
+Art fans were encouraged to Rocky Neck studios and the Gallery on the Moors before their summer season exhibitions closed.

 Despite a one-day traffic study banning cars that Sunday, to compel gas rationing, Stage Fort Park was packed:

 “A large crowd participated in the picnic at Stage Fort Park yesterday, under the auspices of the Wainola Temperance Society and Waino Band.
 Two fine concerts were given by the band under the direction of Charles A. Glover.
 There were several tents for the sale of ice cream, tonic and lunches.
 Two baseball games attracted a large throng in the morning and afternoon…”40